scriptotek/php-marc/README.md

 }
 ```

+The `$collection` object is an iterator.
+If you rather want a normal array,
+for instance in order to count the number of records, you can get that from
+`$collection->toArray()`.

-The package can extract MARC records from any container XML, so you can load
+The loader can extract MARC records from any container XML, so you can pass
-an SRU or OAI-PMH response directly:
+in an SRU or OAI-PMH response directly:

 ```php
 $response = file_get_contents('http://lx2.loc.gov:210/lcdb?' . http_build_query([